eclipse/paho.mqtt.rust/README.md

     paho-mqtt = "0.11"

-By default it enables the features "bundled" and "ssl" meaning it will attempt to compile the Paho C library for the target, using the pre-built bindings, and will enable secure sockets capabilities.
+By default it enables the features "bundled" and "ssl" meaning it will attempt to compile the Paho C library for the target, using the pre-built bindings, and will enable secure sockets capabilities using the system OpenSSL library.

 Note that this default behavior requires a C compiler for the target and _CMake_ to be installed.
+On an Ubuntu/Debian-based system you might need something like:

+    $ sudo apt install libssl-dev build-essential cmake

 Also note that the build will use pre-generated bindings by default to speed up compile times. _If you experience segfaults or other hard crashes, the first thing to do is try using the "build_bindgen" feature in your crate to regenerate the bindings for your target._ If that doesn't fix it, then please submit an issue on [GitHub](https://github.com/eclipse/paho.mqtt.rust/issues).